Personal Immigration

 When should I apply for the Graduate Visa?

-You must apply after your education provider has formally reported your successful course completion to UKVI, but before your current Student visa expires.
+You must apply after your education provider has formally notified the Home Office of your successful course completion , but you do not need to wait until graduation or receipt of a certificate, and before your current Student or Tier 4 visa expires.
 Early confirmation from your university or college is essential to avoid refusals.
+Once you have applied, you must not travel outside the UK, Ireland, the Channel Islands or the Isle of Man until you receive a decision, or your application will be withdrawn.

 21. How Our Immigration Barristers Can Help

-The UK Graduate Immigration route offers international students the opportunity to remain in the UK for two or three years after successfully completing an eligible course.
+The UK Graduate Immigration route offers international students the opportunity to remain in the UK for two years for most non-doctoral applicants who apply on or before 31 December 2026, 18 months for most non-doctoral applicants who apply on or after 1 January 2027, or three years for PhD or other doctoral graduates after successfully completing an eligible course.
 However, applying for a Graduate Visa requires careful attention to eligibility criteria, timing, and documentation.
 At Richmond Chambers, our specialist immigration barristers provide tailored advice and expert representation to help international graduates secure their future in the UK.

 Graduate Visa Applications